 Summary

-- A US court said it ordered the government to submit an official response within two weeks regarding SBF’s request for a retrial.
+- A US court said it ordered the government to file an official response within two weeks regarding SBF’s request for a new trial.

-- In the first trial, SBF was sentenced to 25 years in prison and ordered to forfeit $11.02 billion, and the government’s response to the retrial request is expected to be an important variable in future proceedings.
+- In the first trial, SBF was sentenced to 25 years in prison and ordered to forfeit $11.02 billion, and the government’s response to the new-trial request is expected to be a key variable in the next steps of the proceedings.

 Forecast Trend Report by Period

-A US court has ordered the government to file an official response within two weeks regarding FTX founder Sam Bankman-Fried (SBF)’s request for a retrial.
+A US court has ordered the government to file an official response within two weeks regarding FTX founder Sam Bankman-Fried (SBF)’s request for a new trial.

-According to crypto-focused outlet Cointelegraph on the 26th (local time), the US District Court for the Southern District of New York directed prosecutors to submit their position on the retrial motion by March 11 (local time).
+According to crypto-focused media outlet Cointelegraph on the 26th (local time), the US District Court for the Southern District of New York required prosecutors to submit their position on the motion for a new trial by March 11 (local time).

-SBF filed the motion earlier this month, arguing that newly obtained testimony could have a material impact on the case’s outcome.
-He contends that there is evidence that was not sufficiently considered during the original proceedings.
+Earlier this month, SBF filed the motion, saying newly obtained testimony could materially affect the court’s assessment of the case.
+He claims there is evidence that was not sufficiently considered during the original proceedings.

-Previously, in the first trial, SBF was sentenced to 25 years in prison and ordered to forfeit $11.02 billion, but that ruling has since been vacated on appeal.
-The government’s response to the retrial request is expected to be a key variable in the next phase of the legal process.
+Previously, in the first trial SBF was sentenced to 25 years in prison and ordered to forfeit $11.02 billion, though that ruling has since been vacated on appeal.
+The government’s response to the new-trial request is expected to be a key variable in the next steps of the proceedings.

 JH Kim